Black Bricks Using K37 - A Striking Colour for New Builds

 Available exclusively from African Pegmatite, K37 and K37B powdered ceramic pigments provide a wide and intense range of brown and black colourations for a wide variety of brick, decorative and ceramic applications that are built to last.

-The Solution to Your Next Modern Build
+The Solution for Your Next Modern Build

 How are Black Bricks Made?

-How Black are Black Bricks?
+How Black are these Bricks?

 - Use the bricks to create different textures for a three-dimensional wall.
 For example, you can give the wall an almost pixelated look by working with the bricks to stand out from the wall.

-Click the links below to see some examples of the ways our past clients have used K37 black bricks in their builds:
+Click the links below to see some examples of the ways our past clients have used K37 bricks in their builds:

 Boundary Park warehouse and office block in Johannesburg

-Where is Black Brick Best Used?
+Where are these Best Used?

 Black brick oxide can be used in builds anywhere in the world, especially considering K37 and K37B’s firing temperature tolerance meaning that it is suitable for use with a variety of local, sometimes poor, clays.
 These bricks can make a bold statement whether used with the backdrop of the rolling green countryside, or in the city.
 The use of K37-pigmented bricks in any modern building project or renovation can instantly provide a contemporary flourish.
 A major benefit of using a dark brick in the city is that it won’t become discoloured or dirtied by city pollution, unlike lighter coloured materials.
 It is not uncommon to see relatively new builds that use lighter materials that start to look shabby quickly due to the chosen material’s poorer ability to withstand real-world use, thank K37, for example.